deathworlders/online/content/book/deathworlders/chapter-32-deep-wounds.md

 “Yup.
 Reckon that little rock’s worth a couple’a million dollars if you were to sell it…” Allison grinned.

-"Holy crap, guys...
-You call that *'not much'*?"
+"Holy crap, guys...You call that *'not much'*?"

 “It’s literally a rock I picked up off the ground,” Julian said with a self-effacing smile.